GitStartHQ/popsical_heaset_event/README.md

 A Flutter plugin to get a headset event.

-*This is a clone of [headset_event](https://github.com/flutter-moum/flutter_headset_event), but with fix on swift errors and bluetooth connection events for Android*
+*This is a clone of [headset_event](https://github.com/flutter-moum/flutter_headset_event), but with fix on swift errors and bluetooth connection events for Android and iOS*

 Migrated to AndroidX